-Clark Atlanta University (CAU or "University") recognizes the safety of its students, faculty,
+Clark Atlanta University (CAU or "University") recognizes the safety of its students, faculty, staff and visitors as a number one priority.
+However, this can only be accomplished with the help and cooperation of every member of the CAU community.

 In order to inform both the immediate campus population and public about important safety and security matters on campus, CAU prepares this report in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, 20 USC § 1092(f) (the "Clery Act").
 This report includes statistics for the previous three calendar years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned by CAU; and on public property within, or immediately adjacent to and accessible from the campus.
 This report also includes institutional policies governing campus safety and security, such as policies concerning crime reporting, alcohol and illegal drug use, crime prevention, sexual assault, access, security and use of campus facilities and residence halls and other matters.